dolph/recipes/breakfast/pancakes.md

 - 1 tablespoon lemon juice (or white vinegar)
 - 1 teaspoon vanilla extract

+Add any additional ingredients to the wet, such as:

+- Fruit (blueberries, strawberries, apples, etc)
+- Chocolate chips
+- Nuts (pecans)

-Mix together until just combined (lumps are desirable).
+Make a well in the center of the dry ingredients.
+Pour in the wet ingredentients and slowly incorporate together until just combined (lumps are desirable).

+Serve with:

+- Maple syrup
+- Melted butter
+- A salty protein